Harmful Algal Bloom Monitoring

 What is our HAB Program?

-We have a multi-tier HAB monitoring program, designed in partnership with the Division of Water Quality to monitor and confirm blooms in Utah.
-HAB Informational Tri-Fold
+We have a multi-tier harmful algal bloom (HAB) monitoring program, designed in partnership with the Division of Water Quality to monitor and confirm blooms in Utah.
+HABs are of concern because they may produce harmful toxins.
+Form more about harmful algal blooms go here.
+Also, HAB Informational Tri-Fold

 Advanced Microscope Trainings

 Learn to use a microscope (with live algae) and abraxis test kits to verify potential harmful algal bloom samples brought in by volunteers.
 Interested volunteers should attend both the webinar and an in-person training.